GREYHOUND MASTER PLAN

 Island-living in the heart of the city

 This site at the southern end of Chicago’s Goose Island is inherently unique — simultaneously apart from and a part of the city.
 The Greyhound development promotes inclusivity and community as it complements the surrounding urban fabric.
-The Lamar Johnson Collaborative’s vision for the site establishes a plan for creating an authentic place that embraces urban diversity and responds to the needs and expectations of its diverse users.
-The project recognizes this is the moment to make a signature statement with this unique property – a place that’s both iconic, true to its location, and intentionally integrated in the city.
+Lamar Johnson Collaborative’s vision for the site establishes a plan for creating an authentic place that embraces urban diversity and responds to the needs and expectations of its diverse users.
+The project recognizes this is the moment to make a signature statement with this unique property – a place that’s both iconic, true to its location, and intentionally integrated with the city.

 This mixed-use development will include more than 2,000 new residential units, a grocery store, 20,000 square feet of retail, 60,000 square feet of office, and a hotel.
-The center of the site will provide three acres of open public space connecting Halsted Street with a new river walk experience along the eastern and southern edge of the site.
-The integration of town homes at the podium level helps contextualize the project with the Halsted corridor and adjacent neighborhood.
+The center of the site will provide three acres of open public space connecting Halsted Street with a new riverwalk experience along the eastern and southern edge of the site.
+The integration of townhomes at the podium level helps contextualize the project with the Halsted corridor and adjacent neighborhood.